-- Always check the battery and the connection – If you’re using a headset, whatever and whenever you do, always make sure that the battery is charged enough in the wireless microphones to get you through the needed device.
+- Always check the battery and the connection – If you’re using a headset, whatever, and whenever you do, always make sure that the battery is charged enough in the wireless microphones to get you through the needed device.
 Also, ensure that the connectivity works properly, as learned before

-- Make sure you don’t get viruses – Because both software and hardware pieces can be occured by different digital attacks, you’ll need to pay more attention to what you download or allow to run on your PC.
+- Make sure you don’t get viruses – Because both software and hardware pieces can be occurred by different digital attacks, you’ll need to pay more attention to what you download or allow to run on your PC.
 However, we put this Windows 11 antivirus options list, you should definitely try out today to keep your system always safe.

-- Keep your microphone in proper conditions – If you use an external device, you should always make sure that it is clean, you do not sit on it, throw water, or other similar situations that could harm its overall performance.
+- Keep your microphone in proper conditions – If you use an external device, you should always make sure that it is clean, you do not sit on it, throw water or other similar situations that could harm its overall performance.

 So, after conducting a series of researches, we found out that these solutions are the best to try if your microphone is not working in Windows 11.

 If you are not using Windows 11 yet and are curious about its system requirements, we have an article to enlighten you on this subject.